Skip to main content

 What to Include in Your Service Contract Videography

-A comprehensive videography service contract must include detailed production specifications that go beyond a simple scope description.
+A complete videography service contract must include detailed production specifications that go beyond a simple scope description.
 The deliverables section should specify the number of finished videos, approximate runtime for each, resolution and format (4K, 1080p, vertical for social media), color grading style, and the number of revision rounds included before additional charges apply.
 Most professional contracts include two to three revision rounds with hourly rates for additional edits.

 The shooting schedule must document specific dates, call times, location addresses, and contingency plans for weather-dependent outdoor shoots.
 Include provisions for overtime charges when events run longer than contracted hours, as wedding receptions frequently extend beyond the original timeline.
 Equipment responsibility clauses should specify who provides lighting, audio recording gear, and backup cameras, along with liability for equipment damage at the shooting location.